avillalobos/lsst_devops/README.md

 Note: Make sure r10k_hiera_org value is not set in hiera before running the puppet master, this is to allow using hiera values from vagrant.

 If you destroy a node and wants to re-provision it.
 You should also clean the SSL keys stored in the puppet master.
-That's it because when a node gets registered with the puppet master, it self sign the provided certificate from the node, if you destroy the VM and create a new one with the exact same hostname, the node will create a different SSL certificate that will have conflicts in the puppet master, therefore, is safer to, every time you destroy a VM, clean its associated SSL key.
+That's because when a node is registered with the puppet master, it self sign the provided certificate from the node, if you destroy the VM and create a new one with the exact same hostname, the node will create a different SSL certificate that will have conflicts in the puppet master, therefore, is safer to, every time you destroy a VM, clean its associated SSL key.
 In order to do so:

       cd puppet-master
       vagrant ssh